linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 29.09.2022 (announcement)
+- We're still experimenting with new code.
+- Let's see what could happen.

 ### 29.09.2022 (announcement NodX)
 - Another problem before the completion of **NodX**, which had to do with the encryption of SSL, we were able to eliminate :D